bhatnagarsaumya7/bhatnagarsaumya7.github.io/_posts/2018-10-29-Multivariate Analysis.md

 ---
 layout: post
-title: MULTIVARIATE ANALYSIS
+title: Multivariate Analysis.
-excerpt: The data I’m studying here is biting fly data
 ---

-Objective- The data I’m studying here is biting fly data.
-There are 70 observations on two species of biting flies with 7 variables as:
+OBJECTIVE- The data I&#39;m studying here is biting fly data.
+There are 70 observations on two species of biting flies with 7 variables as

 X1 = wing length